troykinsella/concourse-ansible-playbook-resource/README.md

   to `path`.
 * `playbook`: Optional.
 Default `site.yml`.
 The path to the playbook file to run, relative to `path`.
+* `skip_tags`: Optional.
+Only run plays and tasks not tagged with this list of values.
+* `tags`: Optional.
+Only run plays and tasks tagged with this list of values.
 * `vars`: Optional.
 An object of extra variables to pass to `ansible-playbook`.
   Mutually exclusive with `vars_file`.
 * `vars_file`: Optional.
 A file containing a JSON object of extra variables